EESSI/cvmfs-server-scraper/README.md

 #### Returns

-An integer value within `[0, 1, 2, 9]`, with the following meaning:
+A GeoAPIstatus enum object.
+Defined in `constants.py`.
+The possible values are:

-- 0 : OK
+- OK (0: OK)
-- 1 : GeoApi gives wrong location
+- LOCATION_ERROR (1: GeoApi gives wrong location)
-- 2 : No response
+- NO_RESPONSE (2: No response)
-- 9 : The server has no repository available so the GeoApi cannot be tested
+- NOT_FOUND (9: The server has no repository available so the GeoApi cannot be tested)
+- NOT_YET_TESTED (99: The server has not yet been tested)

 ### Repositories